shakacode/shakacode-website/_posts/2015-09-17-who-is-shaka-code.markdown

 ### Coding Horror

-I still remember reading [Jeff Atwood's](http://blog.codinghorror.com/about-me/) book where he describe how creating a programming blog was the best thing he ever did, and how it led to [Stack Overflow](http://stackoverflow.com/) and now [discourse.org](http://www.discourse.org/).
+Justin still remembers reading [Jeff Atwood's](http://blog.codinghorror.com/about-me/) book where he describe how creating a programming blog was the best thing he ever did, and how it led to [Stack Overflow](http://stackoverflow.com/) and now [discourse.org](http://www.discourse.org/).

 ## Aloha